Arkhaven logo

 "Rosa…?"
 "Cerdos," Rose said stiffly.

-“Why before noon?”
-Rose dared to ask.
-“Because that’s what the sign says.”
-The woman pointed to one of myriad pieces of paper tucked to cork board next to the counter, then turned away to make herself a cup of tea and gossip with her colleagues in the back of the office.
+"Why before noon?"
+Rose ventured to ask.
+"Because that’s what the sign says."
+The woman pointed to one of myriad pieces of paper tucked to the corkboard next to the counter, then turned away to make herself a cup of tea and gossip with her colleagues in the back of the office.

 Rose blinked, shrugged, then found a place to sit and fill out the single form that actually needed filling.
-If Bosra had been here she would’ve laughed so hard, declaring Rose to be a fool for pursuing this once again.
+If Bosra had been here, she would’ve laughed so hard, declaring Rose a fool for pursuing this yet again.

-The women were still too busy in the back when Rose returned.
-Reaching over the counter she put the form in the ‘in’ tray and left, praying to Sunfather that it would turn out alright.
+The women were still too busy in the back to take any notice of her when Rose returned.
+Reaching over the counter, she put the form in the ‘in’ tray and left, praying to Sunfather that it would turn out alright.

 The day was hers now.
-Lessons wouldn’t start until Fielday, which was two days from now, not counting today.
-Rose planned to spend that time by going around the city to learn more of its layout, get to know the people a bit better.
-She intended to play in parks, and maybe on a few quieter residential squares too.
+Lessons wouldn’t start until Fielday, which was two whole days from now, not counting this afternoon.
+Rose planned to spend that time by travelling around the city to learn more of its layout, get to know the people a bit better.
+She intended to play in parks, and maybe try her luck in a few quieter residential squares too.
 She looked forward to brightening people’s days with her songs.

-Cicada Park consisted of winding walkways and sweet smelling pine trees.
+Cicada Park consisted of winding walkways and sweet-smelling pine trees.
 There were little picnic areas secluded between terraced gardens.
-Mowed lawn made up the lowest terrace.
-This was where Rose was drawn to by music being made.
+An expanse of close-cropped lawn made up the lowest terrace.
+This was where Rose was drawn to, following the sounds of music being made.

 Five or so older men, beards ranging from full to scruffy, from dark grey to white, were jamming.
-People passing were giving them looks.
-Rose however was intrigued.
-She stopped to listen.
-They were odd looking, with their beards, bandanas and studded leather jackets full of colourful patches.
-Their low voices were a little rough around the edges, their songs about adventures long past.
-Their tunes were catchy, played on drums and cellos, a lute mixed in to ty it together.
+People passing were glancing at them in seeming disapproval.
+Rose, however, was intrigued and stopped to listen.
+They were odd-looking, sporting beards, bandanas and studded leather jackets full of colourful patches.
+Their low voices sounded a little rough around the edges, their songs about adventures long past.
+Their tunes were catchy, played on drums and cellos, a lute mixed in to tie it together.

-“Hey girlie,” one called out to her, as the other four were arguing about which song to play next.
-“Why don’t you join?
-Or are you afraid to get your strings tight?”
+"Hey girlie," one called out to her as the other four argued about which song to play next.
+"Why don’t you join?
+Or are you afraid to get your strings tight?"

-“Eh.
-All’s good. ‘s Been a while since we had young blood in our band.”
+"Eh.
+All’s good.
+Been a while since we had young blood in our band."

-Rose stepped onto the grass, produced her violin from its case and quickly tuned it.
-“You’re a band?”
+Rose stepped onto the grass beside them, produced her violin from its case and quickly tuned it.
+"You’re a band?"

 "Used to be, until Thomas there took an arrow to the knee."